johudsonRx/serverless-external-adaptor/README.md

 # Serverless Chainlink NodeJS External Adapter Template

-This template provides a basic framework for testing/debugging Chainlink external adaptors hosted on serverless locally via VS Code debugging tools.
+This template provides a basic framework for testing/debugging serverless functions that host Chainlink external adaptors.
 It also provides a framework for deploying serverless functions to the cloud via AWS.

 ## Prerequisites